-Mobilization of the vessel began on 30 August 2013 in Falmouth, UK, with the Great-ship Manisha sailing for Kiel, Germany, on 8 September.
-The offshore phase ran from 12 September to 1 November, with embarkation/disembarkation of the science party.
 The vessel then transited back to Falmouth, with European Consortium for Ocean Research Drilling (ECORD) Science Operator (ESO) staff demobilizing the ESO containerized laboratories and offices en route.
 The vessel arrived at Falmouth on 5 November, and all ESO staff departed on 6 November.

-In total, 38 days of Expedition 347 were spent operational on station, 8.5 days in transit between sites, 1.3 days in port, 1.3 days on standby at station because of weather, and 1.8 days on equipment-related downtime.
+In total, 37.12 days of Expedition 347 were spent operational on station, 8.5 days in transit between sites, 1.3 days in port, 1.3 days on standby at station because of weather, and 1.8 days on equipment related downtime.
 See Table T4 for a summary of the offshore operations and recovery.
-Shipboard generated recovery plots are available on the ECORD Baltic Sea Paleoenvironment website under weekly summaries (www.eso.ecord.org/expeditions/347/daily.php).
+Please refer to the "Methods" chapter (Andrén et al., 2015) for a detailed description of the coring technology and operational methodology and to the "Operations" section at the beginning of each site chapter for a detailed breakdown of operations.
+Shipboard generated recovery plots are available on the ECORD Baltic Sea Paleoenvironment website under weekly summaries (www.eso.ecord.org/expeditions/347/ daily.php).

-In order to prevent degradation of living microbial samples acquired during the offshore phase, shipment of these samples was organized following completion of drilling operations at Holes M0059C, M0060B, M0063E, and M0065C, with all frozen and +4°C samples being offloaded via small boat and shipped to the scientists' laboratories (via Aarhus University, who kindly collected the samples from the small boat transfers) in Denmark, Germany, Japan, China, and the USA.
-Frozen (-80°C) and +4°C microbiology samples collected at Site M0059E were shipped from Kiel to the scientists' laboratories at the end of the expedition.
+In order to prevent degradation of living microbial samples acquired during the offshore phase, shipment of these samples was organized following completion of drilling operations in Holes M0059C, M0060B, M0063E, and M0065C, with all frozen and +4°C samples being offloaded via small boat and shipped to the scientists' laboratories (via Aarhus University, who kindly collected the samples from the small boat transfers) in Denmark, Germany, Japan, China, and the USA.
+Frozen (-80°C) and +4°C microbiology samples collected in Hole M0059E were shipped from Kiel to the scientists' laboratories at the end of the expedition.

-Onshore Science Party (OSP)
+Onshore Science Party

-The cores, core catcher samples, headspace gas samples, and interstitial water splits collected offshore were transported under refrigeration to the IODP Bremen Core Repository at the Center for Marine Environmental Sciences (MARUM), University of Bremen (Germany).
-Natural gamma radiation was conducted on all cores and thermal conductivity on selected holes of each site before the start of the OSP.
+The cores, core catcher samples, headspace gas samples and interstitial water splits collected offshore were transported under refrigeration to the IODP Bremen Core Repository at the Center for Marine Environmental Sciences (MARUM), University of Bremen (Germany).
+Natural gamma radiation and thermal conductivity measurements were conducted on cores before the start of the Onshore Science Party (OSP) (see the "Methods" chapter [Andrén et al., 2015]).

 Further analytical laboratories were accessed at MARUM (nondestructive core logging, marine geotechnics, inorganic geochemistry, and microscope laboratories) and the Department of Geosciences at the University of Bremen (paleomagnetism and hydrofluoric acid laboratories and the carbon/sulfur analysis system).
 During the Expedition 347 OSP, from 22 January-20 February 2014, the cores were described in detail and the IODP minimum and some standard measurements were made (Table T3).
 In addition, sampling for postcruise scientific research was also undertaken.

-Principal site results
+Principal site results Lithostratigraphy

-Lithostratigraphy

-At Site M0060 in the Anholt Loch, in the Kattegat area, we recovered the thickest stratigraphic succession to 229.5 meters below seafloor (mbsf).
+At Site M0060 in the Anholt Loch, in the Kattegat area, we recovered the thickest stratigraphic succession to 229.5 mbsf.
 The lowermost stratigraphic units are dominated by clast-poor sandy diamicton with charcoal clasts deposited through mass-transport processes, overlain by fluvial or deltaic sands and a poorly recovered marine mollusk-bearing silty clay with dispersed clasts.
 The upper part of the succession comprises interbedded sand, silt, clay, and diamicton, as well as laminated clay with dispersed clasts, deposited in an ice-influenced depositional environment.
 These strata are covered by a thin sand unit containing marine mollusk beds in fining-upward sequences deposited near wave base.